 Buy Side M&A advisor’s fees are usually 1%-5% for retainer buy-side fee and from 2%-10% success buy-side fee.
 Usually, percentages decrease drastically on deal values of more than four million dollars.

 In the context of mergers and acquisitions (M&A), buy-side advisory fees represent the compensation paid to financial advisors or investment banks hired by the buyer in a transaction.
-The acquirer incurred these fees for the services the advisory firm provides throughout the M&A process.
+The acquirer incurred these fees for the advisory firm’s services throughout the M&A process.
 The buy-side fees are separate from the fees paid to the sell-side advisors who represent the seller.

 Buy-side fees are typically structured in the following ways:

-The success fee compensates the advisory firm for its expertise, deal structuring, negotiation skills, and successful execution of the transaction.
+The success fee compensates the advisory firm for its expertise, deal structuring, negotiation skills, and successful transaction execution.
 It is often higher than the retainer fee due to the effort, resources, and risks of completing a merger or acquisition.

-It’s important to note that buy-side fees can also include additional expenses, such as out-of-pocket costs incurred by the advisory firm on behalf of the buyer, which may include travel expenses, legal fees, data analysis, due diligence expenses, and other related costs.
-These expenses are typically reimbursed by the buyer separately.
+It’s important to note that buy-side fees can also include additional expenses, such as out-of-pocket costs incurred by the advisory firm on behalf of the buyer.
+These may include travel expenses, legal fees, data analysis, due diligence expenses, and other related costs.
+The buyer typically reimburses these expenses separately.

 Buy Side M&A Retainer Fees

-The M&A advisor retainer fee can vary depending on factors such as the transaction’s complexity and size, the advisory firm’s reputation and expertise, and the specific terms negotiated between the buyer and the advisor.
+The M&A advisor retainer fee can vary depending on the transaction’s complexity and size, the advisory firm’s reputation and expertise, and the specific terms negotiated between the buyer and the advisor.

 Regarding the percentage value, retainer fees are typically a smaller portion of the overall compensation than the success fee.